microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-08.md

 - RE: Dashboard Creation - Students can add a new tile to show data from their instance.
 Select something that will show data a bit quicker such as requests to one of your web apps.
 If they implemented the availability test, this should help with data populating the dashboard.

 - RE: Work Item Integration - Students can create a work item from any of the end-to-end transactions found under Availability, Failures, or Performance sections.
-We suggest availability as its something already there from the previous actions.
+We suggest availability as it's something already there from the previous actions.

 Follow the steps inside the basics of Azure Insights integration.
 See [Doc App insights Get Started](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview#get-started) for more information.
-Overall the hints in the challenges should put the students in the right path.
+Overall the hints in the challenges should put the students on the right path.